-Change ringing is open to all faculty, staff and students and extended community members who wish to ring the bells on campus and share their wonderful sounds on important Smith occasions.
-The current band of ringers at Smith College includes Smith students, faculty and alumnae.
-There are also members from the wider community, including ringers from Mount Holyoke College and the University of Massachusetts Amherst, New Hampshire and Connecticut.
+Change ringing is open to all who wish to ring the bells on campus and share their wonderful sounds on important Smith occasions.
+The band of ringers at Smith College includes Smith students, faculty, staff and alumnae, as well as members from the Five Colleges and the surrounding area.

 Smith College Bells

 The Smith College bells are cast in bronze, weigh between 300 and 980 pounds and are characterized by richness, dignity, and mellowness of tone.
 The bells are hung in a ring of 8 near the top of Mendenhall Bell Tower in the belfry.

 |In honor of Marjorie Resnikoff Botwinik ’37||Donated by Mr. Norman T. Botwinik in honor of his wife|